What are the requirements for getting legally married in California?

 Does California have common-law marriage?

 No. In California, you must obtain a marriage license and enter into a legal marriage in order to be considered married.
 Living together and taking the same name don't create a common-law marriage.

 Does California have same-sex marriage?

-No. Only persons of the opposite sex may get married in California.
-Though same-sex marriage was legal for five and a half months, the passage of Proposition 8 in November 2008 once again limited marriage in California to opposite-sex couples.
+Same-sex marriage was legal for five and a half months, unil the passage of Proposition 8 or "Prop.
+8" (a same-sex marriage ban) in November 2008 limited marriage in California to opposite-sex couples.

 Learn about the proper legal steps to define and protect your relationship in the eyes of the law with Living Together: A Legal Guide, by Ralph Warner, Toni Ihara, and Attorney Frederick Hertz (Nolo), or Legal Guide for Lesbian & Gay Couples, by Denis Clifford, Frederick Hertz, and Emily Doskow (Nolo).